Table of Contents

 First, let’s be clear about whether you’re talking about the end sleeves or the shaft (center portion).
 I’ll talk about the shaft first.
-More info on the sleeves below.
+More info on the sleeves is in a section further below.

 - 25mm (0.98″) is reserved for women’s weightlifting bars.
 Women typically have smaller hands that can’t do a hook grip on a 28mm bar as easily, and 25mm was developed to take that into consideration.